akylson/yandex-praktikum-data-science-projects/05-patterns-that-determine-the-success-of-game-platforms/README.md

 # Patterns that determine the success of game platforms

 #### Task:
-- Используя исторические данные о продажах компьютерных игр, оценки пользователей и экспертов, жанры и платформы, выявить закономерности, определяющие успешность игры
+- Using historical data on sales of computer games, user and expert ratings, genres and platforms, identify patterns that determine the success of a game

 #### Description:
-- Интернет-магазин продаёт по всему миру компьютерные игры. Из открытых источников доступны исторические данные о продажах игр, оценки пользователей и экспертов, жанры и платформы. Выявлены параметры, определяющие успешность игры в разных регионах мира. Выявлен потенциально популярный продукт и спланированы рекламные кампании. Выбран актуальный период для анализа. Составлены портреты пользователей каждого региона. Проверены гипотезы: средние пользовательские рейтинги платформ Xbox One и PC одинаковые; средние пользовательские рейтинги жанров Action и Sports разные. При анализе использовались критерий Стьюдента для независимых выборок
+- The online store sells computer games all over the world.
+Historical data on game sales, user and expert ratings, genres and platforms are available from open sources.
+The parameters that determine the success of the game in different regions of the world are revealed.
+Potentially popular product identified and advertising campaigns planned.
+The current period for analysis has been selected.
+Portraits of users of each region were compiled.
+Hypotheses tested: average user ratings for Xbox One and PC platforms are the same; the average user ratings for the Action and Sports genres are different.
+The analysis used Student's t test for independent samples

-#### Сферы деятельности :
+#### Scope of Activities:
-- Gamedev, Интернет-магазины, Digital-агенства / Маркетинг / PR / SEO, Услуги для бизнеса [b2b] (аутсорс консалтинг аудит), Стартапы, IT-компания
+- Gamedev, Online Stores, Digital Agencies / Marketing / PR / SEO, Business Services [b2b] (outsourcing consulting audit), Startups, IT Company

 #### Used Libraries:
-- Python, Pandas, numpy, Matplotlib, предобработка данных, исследовательский анализ данных, описательная статистика, проверка статистических гипотез, Seaborn, SciPy
+- Python, Pandas, numpy, Matplotlib, data preprocessing, exploratory data analysis, descriptive statistics, statistical hypothesis testing, Seaborn, SciPy

 #### tags:
-- обработка данных, histogram, boxplot, статистический тест, критерий Стьюдента, piechart, игровой аналитик, game analyst, аналитик игрового проекта, продуктовый аналитик, product analyst, gamedev analyst, аналитик геймдев
+- data processing, histogram, boxplot, statistical test, Student's test, piechart, game analyst, game analyst, game project analyst, product analyst, product analyst, gamedev analyst, gamedev analyst